-Withdrawal Management (WM) services are provided in a continuum of WM services as per the five levels of WM in the ASAM Criteria when determined by a Medical Director or LPHA as medically necessary and in accordance with an individualized treatment plan.
-Each consumer shall reside at the facility if receiving a residential service and shall be monitored during the detoxification process.
-Medically necessary rehabilitative services are provided in accordance with an individualized treatment plan prescribed by a licensed physician or licensed prescriber, and approved and authorized according to the State of California requirements.
+Withdrawal Management (WM) services are provided in a continuum of WM services as per the five levels of WM in the ASAM Criteria when determined by a Medical Director or LPHA as medically necessary.
+Each consumer shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
+Medically necessary rehabilitative services are approved and authorized according to the State of California requirements.
+Withdrawal Management Services include assessment, care coordination, medication services, MAT for OUD, MAT for AUD and non-opioid SUDs, observation, and recovery services.
+Providers shall either offer MAT directly or have effective referral mechanisms to the most clinically appropriate MAT services in place (defined as facilitating access to MAT off-site for Consumers while they are receiving withdrawal management services if not provided on-site).
+Providing a consumer the contact information for a treatment program is insufficient.